 17. Force 270-degree rotation in all apps

 You may have noticed that even with Auto-rotation enabled, some apps would only rotate into a predefined 180-degree span.
-This is especially true for some games which rotate on the opposite side of here you’re holding your device.
+This is especially true for some games which rotate on the opposite side of where you’re holding your device.
 It is then your only choice to rotate the device itself.
 Adding the following line at the end of your build.prop can help.

 18. Lock the launcher in memory

 Some Android devices have a very aggressive attitude towards background apps in order to save RAM or battery.
 Sometimes often on devices with ample amounts of RAM.
-That’s called a poor RAM management.
+That’s called poor RAM management.
 On some devices, when you press the home button, the launcher has to be loaded all over again with the icons and all.
 This requires resources of course.
 In that case, add the following line of code to your build.prop.
 This will lock the launcher into the RAM memory thus preventing it from being killed.

 ro.HOME_APP_ADJ = 1

-19. Increase resolution of panorama image
+19. Increase resolution of a panorama image

 This will force the panorama mode in the camera app to save the image at a higher resolution.
 This may not be supported by all phones.